Direct Vision solution in sight - Update

-European Union safety regulations requiring all lorries to have significantly improved direct vision (directly through the windscreen and windows rather than via mirrors or cameras) are set for initial approval in mid-April.
+European Union safety regulations requiring all lorries to have significantly improved direct vision (directly through the windscreen and windows rather than via mirrors or cameras) received initial approval in mid-April 2019.
 This follows strong support for the measures from London Cycling Campaign, Transport for London and the Action on Lorry Danger group.

 Along with better direct vision on HGVs the regulations will also require new cars to be fitted with Intelligent Speed Adaptation (aka speed limiters) and a range of other safety measures.